12 Things You Need to Do in Downtown Akron This Summer

 7. Borrow a Bike From Summit Bike Share and Ride Along the Canal

-Summit Bike Share is Summit County’s free bicycle share program with nine rental stations across the county, including at Lock 3, Richard Howe House, and the Courtyard Marriott Hotel in the Northside District.
-Stop at any of these locations to request a bike (valid driver’s license required), then hop on the Towpath and explore for up to three hours before returning the bike.
+Summit Bike Share is Summit County’s free bicycle share program with nine rental stations across the county, including at Lock 3, the Richard Howe House, and the Mustill Store.
+Stop in to request a bike (valid driver’s license required), then hop on the Towpath Trail and explore for up to three hours before returning the bike.

 8. Sip on Something Summery

 What’s summer without a summery drink in your hand?
-Something a little sparkly, something a little fruity, something with boba, and always with ice sloshing around the cup.
-Whether your drink of choice is a Vietnamese iced coffee from Evelyn’s, a sparkling strawberry lemonade from Chameleon, a Summer Coconut Energy Drink from the Daily Pressed, a Norka straight from the cooler at the Peanut Shoppe, or something grown-up and tropical from Crave or Cilantro, downtown cafes, bars, shops, and restaurants have you covered.
+Something a little sparkly, something a little fruity, something with boba, and most definitely with crunchy ice sloshing around the cup.
+Whether your drink of choice is a Vietnamese iced coffee from Evelyn’s, boba tea from Boiling House or Liquid Lab & Studio, a sparkling strawberry lemonade from Chameleon, an Italian soda from Ilić Café, a Norka straight from the cooler at the Peanut Shoppe, a summery special from Sweet Mary’s Bakery, or something grown-up and tropical from Crave, Cilantro, or The 1 Food & Spirits, downtown cafés, bars, shops, and restaurants have you covered.

 9. Create Something New at the Library

 We love being outside, but when it’s 85+ degrees, a little air conditioning is heaven.
-If you want to do something fun but need a break from the heat, we highly recommend discovering a new skill at the TechZone on the first floor of the main library.
-Screen print a T-shirt, make your own magnets and buttons, dabble in laser engraving, record a song, sew some curtains, transfer old home videos to digital files, and more.
-Or, tuck away with a good book for the afternoon.
+If you want to do something fun but need a break from the heat, we highly recommend discovering a new skill at the TechZone on the first floor of the library.
+Screen print a T-shirt, make your own magnets and buttons, dabble in laser engraving, record a song, start the podcast you've been talking about, sew some curtains, transfer old home videos to digital files, and more.
+You could also simply tuck away with a good book for the afternoon.
 There’s so much to explore at the library.
 And yes, there is AC.

 10. Explore the National Park

 Akron is the gateway to Cuyahoga Valley National Park.
-Easily explore it by taking advantage of the Cuyahoga Valley Scenic Railroad’s Hike Aboard, Bike Aboard, and Run Aboard programs.
-(The train’s current modified route is not conducive to kayaking.)
-You can flag the train down at the Northside Station in downtown Akron by waving both arms over your head—that’s right, you are that powerful!—and get exploring.
+Easily explore it by taking advantage of the Cuyahoga Valley Scenic Railroad’s Explorer program.
+Take a one-way hike or bike ride, then use the train to get back (or take the train out, and hike/bike back!).
+You can flag the train down at the Northside Station in downtown Akron by waving both arms over your head—that’s right, you are that powerful! —and get exploring.
+If you’re not up for strenuous physical activity, the National Park Scenic Excursion may be more your speed.
+The train leaves from the Northside Station at 11 am every day, Wednesday – Sunday.

 11. Have an Art Experience

 Enter the wonderful world of art this summer, with so many downtown galleries and spectacular, unique exhibits to choose from.
-One of this summer’s highlights is the bold, energetic Keith Haring: Against All Odds exhibition at the Akron Art Museum, which is on display through September 24.
-Also be sure to visit Summit Artspace’s Summer Exhibitions through September 16, and the Clayton Bailey’s World of Wonders pop-up museum in the Polsky Building on Main Street.
-World of Wonders is open Thursdays through Saturdays from 4 to 8 pm.
-Other ideas: Akron Soul Train, Outside the Box, and of course, the many murals and public art pieces throughout the neighborhood.
+The Akron Art Museum is open six days a week, and admission is free on Thursdays.
+Also be sure to visit Summit Artspace, Clayton Bailey’s World of Wonders in the Polsky Building on Main Street, Akron Soul Train, Outside the Box, and of course, the many murals and public art pieces throughout the neighborhood.

 Make your summer a summer to remember in downtown Akron.
 There’s so much going on, and these recommendations are just the tip of the iceberg.
 Keep your eye on our calendar for more information on festivals and events happening downtown!